-In connection with the Spin-off, we entered into a receiver agreement pursuant to which DISH Network has the right but not the obligation to purchase digital set-top boxes and related accessories, and other equipment from us for a period ending on January 1, 2012.
-The receiver agreement allows DISH Network to purchase digital set-top boxes, related accessories, and other equipment from us at cost plus a fixed margin, which varies depending on the nature of the equipment purchased.
-We provide DISH Network with standard manufacturer warranties for the goods sold under the receiver agreement.
-DISH Network may terminate the receiver agreement for any reason upon at least 60 days notice.
-We may terminate this agreement if certain entities were to acquire DISH Network.
-The receiver agreement also includes an indemnification provision, whereby the parties indemnify each other for certain intellectual property matters.
-We earned revenues of approximately \$1.5 billion from DISH Network under the receiver agreement during 2010.
+In connection with the Spin-off, we and DISH Network entered into a receiver agreement pursuant to which DISH Network had the right, but not the obligation, to purchase digital set-top boxes and related accessories, and other equipment from us for a period ending on January 1, 2012 (the "Prior Receiver Agreement").
+The Prior Receiver Agreement allowed DISH Network to purchase digital set-top boxes, related accessories and other equipment from us at our cost plus a fixed percentage margin, which varied depending on the nature of the equipment purchased.
+Additionally, we provided DISH Network with standard manufacturer warranties for the goods sold under the Prior Receiver Agreement.
+DISH Network was able to terminate the Prior Receiver Agreement for any reason upon at least 60 days notice to us.
+We were able to terminate the Prior Receiver Agreement if certain entities were to acquire DISH Network.
+The Prior Receiver Agreement also included an indemnification provision, whereby the parties indemnified each other for certain intellectual property matters.
+We earned revenues of approximately \$1.16 billion from DISH Network under the Prior Receiver Agreement during 2011.